espressif/ESP8266_MP3_DECODER/README.md

 sound.
 In this case, it is used to output decoded MP3 data (actually, more
 accurately: MPEG2 layer III data): the code described here basically is a webradio streamer which can connect to an Icecast server, take the MP3 data the server sends out, decode it and output it over the I2S bus to a DAC.
+The MP3 decoder has been tested for bitrates up to 320KBit/s and sample rates of up to 48KHz.

 * Configuration options, building